publiccodenet/about/activities/communication/handling-videos.md

 ## Raw videos

-Raw videos that will be used for editing is stored and shared with colleagues on the Drive in Google Workspace.
+Raw videos that will be used for editing are stored and shared with colleagues on the Drive in Google Workspace.
 We have unlimited storage space.

 ## Publish videos